stan-alam/stan-alam/README.md

 <img src="/contributions.svg" style="max-width: 100%;">

 - 👋 Hi, I’m stan alam
 - 👀 I’m interested in ...
+Rust
 - 🌱 I’m currently learning ...
-Powershell 7. (in a month of lunches), and Ancient Egyptian Hieroglyphics( 5,121 years of lunches )
+Powershell 7. (in a month of lunches), and Ancient Egyptian Hieroglyphs( 5,121 years of lunches )
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...